 The power plant operation of Henkel AG & Co.
 KGaA at the Düsseldorf site is a VKW operation in 24/7 mode.
 Shift schedules, personnel deployment planning, the recording of absences and overtime with a large number of different absence and overtime types are mapped in the Emplovis personnel module.
 The operations team also records important shift events in digital shift logs and thus always has an overview of all relevant shift events on a display board in the control center.
 Recurring processes are supported with digital checklists.
 This provides shift workers with an environment that is optimized for their specific needs.

 Would you like to know more about our solutions?
-Then please write me using the contact form.
-I will get back to you as soon as possible.
+Then please write us using the contact form.
+My colleagues and I look forward to exchanging ideas with you.

-Sales Team Germanedge
+Head of Sales Germanedge

 Modern maintenance serves to protect people, systems and the environment.
 However, operation and maintenance are often separated from each other and block each other.